MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 1. Double click the file to start installing.

-The location on your PC where the placeholders and any downloaded content are stored is 'C:\Users\%USERPROFILE%\OneLake\OneLake - Microsoft'.
+The location on your PC where the placeholders and any downloaded content are stored is '\%USERPROFILE%\OneLake - Microsoft'.

 Once the application is installed and launched, you can now see your OneLake data in Windows File Explorer.